-In 2003 Kevin Suedmeyer, Field Meet Chairman of the North American Falconers Association, asked falconer/veterinarian Dr. Ken Riddle's help to present an international falconry program by obtaining an authentic, traditional Bedu hunting tent for display.
+In 2003 Kevin Suedmeyer, Field Meet Chairman of the North American Falconers Association, asked falconer/veterinarian Dr. Ken Riddle's help in presenting an international falconry program by obtaining an authentic, traditional Bedu hunting tent for display.

-Dr. Riddle had worked in Abu Dhabi from 1985 to 1998 where he designed and directed what became a world-renowned falcon hospital at the invitation of His Highness the late Sheikh Zayed bin Sultan Al Nahyan, then President of the United Arab Emirates.
-Sheikh Zayed was a life-long, ardent, practicing falconer who achieved international prominence for falconry in 1976 when he hosted the first International Conference on Falconry and Conservation.
+At the invitation of His Highness, Sheikh Zayed bin Sultan Al Nahyan, then President of the United Arab Emirates, Dr. Riddle had worked in Abu Dhabi from 1985 to 1998.
+He designed and directed what became a world-renowned falcon hospital.
+The late Sheikh Zayed was a life-long, ardent, practicing falconer who achieved international prominence for falconry in 1976 when he hosted the first International Conference on Falconry and Conservation.

 Through the generosity of His Excellency, Mohamed Al Bowardi, the Managing Director of Abu Dhabi's Environmental Research and Wildlife Development Agency and a falconer himself, the tent and all its traditional fittings, including wall-to-wall oriental carpets, cushions, and the complete accoutrements for roasting, grinding, brewing, and serving traditional Bedu coffee, were given to Dr. Riddle personally for use at the Falconers Association meet.
 Evenings, falconers gathered in the tent set up in the courtyard of the Amarillo meet hotel for a review of the day's hawking, much the same as Bedu falconers have for hundreds of years.
 At the conclusion of the meet Dr. Riddle generously donated the tent and all its accoutrements to The Archives of Falconry.